datapointchris/ichrisbirch/deploy/README.md

 Note: If you are getting ModuleNotFoundError: No module named 'cachecontrol' when running poetry:
 `sudo apt install python3-cachecontrol`

+Note: If you are getting ERROR: Can not execute `setup.py` since setuptools is not available in the build environment:
+`sudo apt install libffi-dev`

 Note: If you are getting supervisor.sock no such file, make sure directories and files for logs are created.

 Note: If you get bind() to 0.0.0.0:80 failed (98: Address already in use)